Buffet Crampon: History

 Denis Buffet-Auger, of the Buffet family of French musical instrument makers, began making quality clarinets in Paris, France in 1825.
-The company expanded under Jean-Louis Buffet and his wife Zoé Crampon and became known as BUFFET Crampon & Cie a Paris (BC).
+The company expanded under Jean-Louis Buffet and his wife Zoé Crampon and became known as BUFFET Crampon & Cie à Paris (BC).
 (Another family member, Auguste Buffet jeune, who worked with famous clarinetist Hyacinthe Klosé to develop the Boehm system for clarinet, had his own business separate from BC.)

 In 1850, BC established its headquarters at Mantes-la-Ville.
 The company continued to expand its range and quality in instrument production, beginning saxophone production in 1866, and winning numerous awards.

 In 1877 BC acquired the Evette & Schaeffer Company and began to use that name as their instrument brand.
 In 1887 BC obtained a patent for a mechanism to control an extra key on an extended saxophone bell, extending the lower range from B to B♭.
 In 1908 BC began exporting instruments to the US.
 In 1910 BC introduced the Apogee, a premium model saxophone, which had innovative keywork features that were later adapted by other manufacturers.
 In 1918 BC began marketing their premium line instruments under their own name, while marketing lower grade instruments variously under the Evette & Schaeffer and Evette brands.
 During the 1930s BC began outsourcing Evette & Schaeffer instruments to other manufacturers.

 2005: Logo of the new company Buffet Group Wind Instruments S.A.S.

 In 1950, BC developed its famous R13 clarinet, an extremely popular professional-level clarinet.
 The company also began production of the Dynaction model saxophones that year.
 These evolved into the Super Dynaction (1957) and the highly regarded S series (1973) models.
 Buffet also became the leading distributor of student-grade instruments in Europe, marketing French and Italian made saxophones under their Evette & Schaeffer brand.
 During the late 1970s and 1980s, the company's position in the student saxophone market collapsed in the face of competition from Yamaha, who offered higher quality and more up-to-date instruments, and lower cost East German, Czech, and Asian manufacturers.
 Their collapse in the student market accompanied a deteriorating position in the market for professional saxophones.
 Buffet left the saxophone market in the mid-1980s.
 In 2006 Buffet re-entered the saxophone market with their 400 model, sourced from China.(source?)